usmanert/oracle-suite/cmd/spire/README.md

   spire [command]

 Available Commands:
-  agent
-  completion  generate the autocompletion script for the specified shell help        Help about any command pull
-  push
+  agent       Starts the Spire agent help        Help about any command pull        Pulls data from the Spire datastore (require agent) push        Push a message to the network (require agent) stream      Streams data from the network

 Flags:
   -c, --config string                                  spire config file (default "./config.json")